14 of the most adventurous outdoor activities in the UAE

 View this post on Instagram

 Jebel Jais is home to a number of adrenaline-pumping experiences.
-There’s the new Jebel Jais sledder which opened in February this year (Dhs60 for a single ride for an adult and child or Dhs40 per adult), the Jais Rope Tour – a thrilling hour-long knee-trembling experience (Dhs70 on weekdays and Dhs80 on weekends), Jais Flight (Dhs330), Jais Sky Tour (Dhs260) and more.
+There’s the new Jebel Jais sledder which opened in February last year (Dhs60 for a single ride for an adult and child or Dhs40 per adult), the Jais Rope Tour – a thrilling hour-long knee-trembling experience (Dhs70 on weekdays and Dhs80 on weekends), Jais Flight (Dhs330), Jais Sky Tour (Dhs260) and more.
 It is also home to the UAE’s highest restaurant – 1484 by Puro.

 Jais Adventure Peak, Ras al Khaimah.
 Tel: (0)4 815 7333. visitjebeljais.com